stac-utils/pystac/docs/concepts.rst

 :class:`pystac.extensions.base.PropertiesExtension`, and you can use the ``ext`` method on these classes to extend an object.

-For instance, to extend an item with the :stac-ext:`Electro-Optical Extension <eo>` you would use :meth:`EOExtension.ext <pystac.extensions.eo.EOExtension.ext>` as
+For instance, if you have an item that implements the :stac-ext:`Electro-Optical Extension <eo>`, you can access the properties associated with that extension using :meth:`EOExtension.ext <pystac.extensions.eo.EOExtension.ext>`:
-follows:

 .. code-block:: python